ionicapple/i-miss-you-so-much_no-words-can-ever-be-enough-to-express-how-much-i-miss-you-everydayi_its-not-fair/README.md

 you want this? figure your shit out now ... do not underestimate me im a very serious person. the older i get the more i realize that its very important to live life seriously there is no other way, i have fun but im strict and im a serious person

 oh and i can be as mean as i want to you, bc you fwded my emails to penn of all places, that is some fked up shit, you are the meanest person ever that could ever exist

+you're turkish and youre going to tell me what to do?
+HONEY i am a pakistani WOMAN have you MET US do you know what youre signing up for